scaleway/serverless-examples/containers/rust-hello-world/README.md

 This can be useful if you come from Serverless Functions and you need to install specific dependencies on your system.

 For this example, we will use the CLI to deploy the container, but you can use [other methods](https://www.scaleway.com/en/docs/serverless/containers/reference-content/deploy-container/).
-You can also use the CLI directly from Scaleway console without having to use your credentials.

 ## Workflow